cmcornejocrespo/skupper-example-grpc/README.md

 The basis for this demonstration is to depict the deployment of member microservices for an application across both private and public clusters and for the ability of these microsservices to communicate across a Virtual Application Network.
 As an example, the cluster deployment might be comprised of:

-* A private cloud cluster running on your local machine
+* A private cloud cluster running on your local machine or any cloud provider
 * Two public cloud clusters running in public cloud providers

 While the detailed steps are not included here, this demonstration can alternatively be performed with three separate namespaces on a single cluster.